Word Meanings - DEPENDENT - Book Publishers vocabulary database

 1. Easily led; tractable; complying; yielding to motives, persuasion, or instruction; as, a ductile people.
 Addison.
 Forms their ductile minds To human virtues.
 Philips.
 2. Capable of being elongated or drawn out, as into wire or threads.
 Gold - SUBORDINATE

 1. Placed in a lower order, class, or rank; holding a lower or inferior position.
 The several kinds and subordinate species of each are easily distinguished.
 Woodward.
 2. Inferior in order, nature, dignity, power, importance, or the like.
-It was - SUBJECTIVE
+It was - UNCERTAINLY

 Inapplicable.
 Milton. - INSUBORDINATE